devgetoris/app/README.md

-# LeadFlow - AI-Powered Lead Generation System
+# OrisAI - AI-Powered Lead Generation System

 A comprehensive lead generation and email marketing platform that uses Apollo API for lead discovery, OpenAI for personalized email generation, and features a hybrid automation workflow.